We’ll help you retain an industry-leading Clinical Neuropsychology expert

 FAQs for Clinical Neuropsychology Expert Witnesses

-In what types of cases might I need a clinical neuropsychology expert witness?
+In what case types might a clinical neuropsychology expert witness be beneficial?

-How can a clinical neuropsychology expert witness assist in traumatic brain injury cases?
+How can a clinical neuropsychology expert witness assess decision-making capacity?